Policy/Procedure for Requesting Transfer of Graduate Credit:

-To be transferred into a master’s program at the University of Tennessee, a course must:
+To be applied toward credit requirements for the MSIS degree program at the University of Tennessee, a course must:

 - Carry a grade of B or better.

-- Be a part of a graduate program in which the student had a B average.
+- Have been a part of a graduate program in which the student had a B average or better

-- Not have been used for a previous degree.
+- Not have been used in satisfaction of another degree

 - Be specifically related to the student’s career objectives.

 Please note: transferred credits are not factored into the MSIS Grade Point Average.

 The procedure for submitting a request for transfer of credits is as follows:

 - The student initiates the transfer request with their academic advisor.

 - If the advisor agrees that the course(s) is/are a likely candidate for transfer, the student submits the following to the academic advisor for review:

 - A Request for Transfer or Substitution of Credits form

 - A course syllabus that clearly indicates topics covered, assigned readings, and course assignments.